My name is Chloe Tomlinson, and I am State Representative-Elect for Chittenden-21.

 In 2020, I joined Bernie Sanders’ campaign, drawn by his platform of economic, environmental and social justice.
 I traveled the country organizing events so that he could meet people where they were and learn about important local issues.

-Now, I work for Front Porch Forum as the Community Division Director, where each day we keep - front and center - our mission of connecting neighbors and building community in every town in Vermont.
+Now, I work for Front Porch Forum as the Community Team Director, where each day we keep - front and center - our mission of connecting neighbors and building community in every town in Vermont.

 Outside of work, I’m a collective gardener, an aspiring bike mechanic, and an amateur carpenter (thanks to Vermont Works for Women!).
 As a queer woman and a practicing Quaker, openness and collectivity have been core to forming my values and how I show up in the world.